davidedantonio/create-fastify-app/README.md

 # create-fastify-app

-Create Fastify App is an utility that help you to start and add plugin to your Fastify projects.
+Create Fastify App is an utility that help you to generate or add plugin to your Fastify project.
 This mean that you can easily:

-- Generate a Fastify Project
-- Generate a Fastify Project from a given swagger file
+- Generate a Fastify Project, also from a given swagger file.
-- Generate a service skeleton in existing Fastify Project
+- Generate a service skeleton in existing Fastify Project.
-- Add Cors plugin in existing Fastify Project
+- Add Cors plugin in existing Fastify Project.
-- Add MongoDB plugin in existing Fastify Project
+- Add MongoDB plugin in existing Fastify Project.
-- Add Redis plugin in existing Fastify Project
+- Add Redis plugin in existing Fastify Project.

 ## Install